statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

 ---

 :::info
 Statsig Warehouse Native on Athena is in Beta.
-Some features available elsewhere (Custom Pulse Queries, Incremental Reloads and Metrics Explorer) are not available for this warehouse just yet but are coming soon.
+Some features available elsewhere (Metrics Explorer) are not available for this warehouse just yet but are coming soon.
 :::